Advertiser Disclosure

 The value of points and miles can vary, but you should always ensure you get great value when redeeming those hard-earned points.

 When it comes to flexible points, Amex Membership Rewards points are valued the highest on a cent-per-point basis.
 With many Amex airline and hotel partners, these points are highly flexible.
-Membership Rewards also offers good transfer rates with many redemption options, helping you get the most out of your points.
+Membership Rewards also offers competitive transfer rates with numerous redemption options, helping you maximize the value of your points.

 Frequently Asked Questions